 Instructions:

 Enter basic filing information and facts about the taxpayer and student in the Taxpayer Information tab.
 This will help determine eligibility for the various education credit options and information needed for calculations in the Optimizer tab.
+Recent changes in the tax code now guarantees that the American Opportunity Credit is always better than the Lifetime Learning Credit, so only the best option is shown.

-If the student is receiving scholarship funds or financial help from Coverdell ESA, Qualified Tuition Plans (529 Plans), Early IRA distributions or Savings Bonds used for tuition and fees, enter the amounts in the Funding Sources tab.
-One input option allows you to make a part of the scholarship taxable which may increase education or other benefits and result in a higher refund (or lower amount owed).
-This field is also used by the Optimizer.
 If a dependent child student falls within the criteria to trigger a kiddie tax, the amount made taxable is limited to prevent that.
 Similarly, a dependent relative student's taxable income is limited to that which would no longer allow them to be a dependent.
 If the dependent has any income, enter it in the dependent's tax form in the Optimizer tab so that it will be taken into account for these limits.
 Note that "qualified expenses" for using a funding source tax-free may vary with the source and may also be different than the "qualified expenses" for tax credits which also differ depending on the credit type.
 Unrestricted scholarships can be used for living expenses if the student is willing to make those amounts taxable.

 Then enter education expenses in the Expense Information tab.
 The columns to the right will show what expenses qualify for the American Opportunity Credit or the Lifetime Learning credit.
-A check-mark to the left of each expense catagory indicates funds that can be used for the funding amounts in the Funding Sources tab (scholarship amounts used will be taxable).
+A check-mark to the left of each expense catagory indicates that there are funds that can be used for the funding amounts in the Funding Sources tab (scholarship amounts used may be taxable).
 An option in the qualified expenses row, allows you to use all available funds to be spent on the qualified expenses (often results in no additional taxable income) or to use only the amount that covers expenses over that allowed for the particular credit (usually results in additional taxable income which may be offset by the use of the credit).
 The bottom two rows show the amounts that can be used in the taxpayer's return and the amount of unused scholarship funds that are taxable.

 Clicking the optimize button below the results modifies the amount of scholarship amount to be made taxable, seeking a better result.